zhuminghui17/full-stack-discussion-board/README.md

 page)

 Administrator user role
-- [x] Video shows an administrator logging in and seeing an app screen indicating administrator role
+- [x] **Video shows an administrator logging in and seeing an app screen indicating administrator role**
+    - The professor (administrator) with username id "ccdd" have a different screen indicating "Discussion Board Professor".
-- [x] Video demonstrates a significant administrator-specific feature
+- [x] **Video demonstrates a significant administrator-specific feature**
+    - The professor have a significant administrator-specific feature: create a group and invite students to the group.
-- [x] Video demonstrates the administrator-specific feature is indeed missing for normal users
+- [x] **Video demonstrates the administrator-specific feature is indeed missing for normal users**
+    - There is no place for normal users (students) to create a group and invite students.

-User registration flow
+**User registration flow**
-- [x] Video shows a failed user login for an unregistered user
+- [x] **Video shows a failed user login for an unregistered user**
-- [x] Video shows registering a new user (the one that failed)
+- [x] **Video shows registering a new user (the one that failed)**
-- [x] Video demonstrates full function for newly registered user
+- [x] **Video demonstrates full function for newly registered user**

 ## Resources
 ### Color Palette for UI